Marta Torrejón

-Marta Torrejón Moya (/es/; (Note: In isolation, Torrejón is pronounced /es/.) born 27 February 1990) is a Spanish footballer who plays as a defender for FC Barcelona and the Catalonia national football team.
+Marta Torrejón Moya (/es/; (Note: In isolation, Torrejón is pronounced /es/.) born 27 February 1990) is a Spanish footballer who plays as a defender for FC Barcelona, which she captains, and the Catalonia national team.
 She formerly captained the Spain national team, making 90 appearances and scoring 8 goals.

 Club career

 Torrejón debuted in the Superliga Femenina for Espanyol at just 14 years old.
 In 2011, she started in the final of the Copa de la Reina de Fútbol, where they lost in extra time versus her future club, Barcelona.

 Two years later, at age 23, she signed for FC Barcelona and is currently the club's vice-captain.

 Torrejón has won three league titles and three Copas de la Reina with Barcelona.

-In the 2016–17 season, Barcelona reached the semi-finals of the UEFA Women's Champions League for the first time in the club's history.
+In the 2016–17 season, Barcelona reached the semi-finals of the UEFA Champions League for the first time in the club's history.
 They were knocked out 5–1 on aggregate by Paris Saint Germain, where Torrejón started both matches.